-- → The EU mobility strategy lays down the pathway for a fundamental transport transformation including green, smart and affordable mobility.
-The EU mobility strategy focuses on several key areas for action in the domains of sustainable, smart and resilient mobility and transport. - → The EU mobility strategy aims at increasing Sustainability by making available sustainable alternatives and establishing the right incentives. - Increased digitalisation levels promoted by the DIWA project enable highly efficient IWT transports with minimised fuel consumption.
-Embedding IWT in the synchromodal transport network allows the selection of sustainable transport alternatives.
-Higher levels of automatisation will potentially lead to less accidents considering the human factor. - $\rightarrow~$ The EU mobility strategy has the objective to establish the concept of Smart Mobility by taking full advantage of smart digital solutions and intelligent transport systems as well as making use of Connected, Cooperative and Automated Mobility (CCAM).
-The concept of Smart Mobility further includes paperless transport, planning of multimodal trips, building a Common European Mobility Data Space and making use of AI ecosystems of excellence and trust.
+- → The EU Mobility Strategy lays down the pathway for a fundamental transport transformation including green, smart and affordable mobility.
+The EU mobility strategy focuses on several key areas for action in the domains of sustainable, smart and resilient mobility and transport. - → The EU Mobility Strategy aims at increasing sustainability by making available sustainable alternatives and establishing the right incentives. - Increased digitalisation levels promoted by the DIWA project enable highly efficient IWT transports with minimised fuel consumption.
+Embedding IWT in the multimodal transport network allows the selection of sustainable transport alternatives.
+Higher levels of automatisation will potentially lead to less accidents considering the human factor. - → The EU Mobility Strategy has the objective to establish the concept of smart mobility by taking full advantage of smart digital solutions and intelligent transport systems as well as making use of Connected, Cooperative and Automated Mobility (CCAM).
+The concept of smart mobility further includes paperless transport, planning of multimodal trips, building a Common European Mobility Data Space and making use of AI ecosystems of excellence and trust.

 - ✓ DIWA contributes to the establishment of smart shipping concepts in IWT.
-Proposed enhanced reporting solutions and data sharing platforms contribute to paperless transport. - $\rightarrow~$ The EU Smart Mobility Strategy identifies the need to enhance the Resilience in transportation. - ✓ The DIWA project proactively contributes to an increase of the resilience of inland navigation by promoting fall-back scenarios and cyber security strategies as well as anticipating on environmental shocks.
+Proposed enhanced reporting solutions and data sharing platforms contribute to paperless transport. - $\rightarrow~$ The EU Smart Mobility Strategy identifies the need to enhance the Resilience in transportation. - ✓ The DIWA project proactively contributes to an increase of the resilience of inland navigation by promoting fall-back scenarios and cybersecurity strategies as well as anticipating on environmental shocks.

-NAIADES III programme - Platina 3
+NAIADES III programme - PLATINA 3

 → The NAIADES III action plan focuses on the transformation of EU transport systems towards zero-emissions and modal shift.
 This has to be achieved by digitalisation of freight transport and logistics, the development of IWT infrastructure for better navigability including inland ports as multimodal hubs and providers of alternative fuels.
 The PLATINA3 project as policy platform for the implementation of a future inland navigation action programme has the main objective to provide a knowledge base for the implementation of the EU Green Deal and the NAIADES III programme.
-The platform is considered as a catalyst for awareness, stakeholder engagement and the uptake of outcomes from related European projects and initiatives. ✓ The DIWA project worked in close cooperation with PLATINA3 especially with regard to the results and findings in the thematic area of Smart Shipping, Smart Infrastructure and Synchromodality.
+The platform is considered as a catalyst for awareness, stakeholder engagement and the uptake of outcomes from related European projects and initiatives. ✓ The DIWA project worked in close cooperation with PLATINA3 especially with regard to the results and findings in the thematic area of smart shipping, smart infrastructure and synchromodality.
 DIWA Masterplan

-03 Objectives of the Masterplan DIWA project Main objective of the DIWA masterplan is to create a joint, integral digitalisation strategy for Inland Waterways under responsibility of the participating fairway authorities ready for implementation in the period 2022 till 2032.
+03 Objectives of the Masterplan DIWA project The main objective of the DIWA Masterplan is to create a joint and integral digitalisation strategy for inland waterways under responsibility of the participating fairway authorities ready for implementation in the period 2022 till 2032.

-The DIWA masterplan offers a guidance for the development and implementation of the digital transformation of Inland Waterways for the support of navigation, traffic and transport management and logistics.
+The DIWA Masterplan offers a guidance for the development and implementation of the digital transformation of inland waterways for the support of navigation, traffic and transport management and logistics.